Keyboard Bumps

 A Month with Linux

-Last month, I tried using Linux for my daily driver and the results were mixed.
-While using Linux for work is as easy as using macOS, I had some minor hardware support issues, game controller issues, and I hesitated moving my personal computing needs to the platform.
+Last month, I tried using Linux for my daily driver, and the results were mixed.
+While using Linux for work is as easy as using macOS, I had some minor hardware support issues and game controller issues, so I hesitated to move my personal computing needs to the platform.

 Archives